daptiv/PullQuester/README.md

 Usage
 =====

 Ensure your branch is pushed, and you are currently in the branch you want pulled.
-Then just run `pull` and follow the promps
+Then just run `pull` and follow the promps.